bcyip/replicant/server/spec/support/README.md

 ### Reminder Timer
   - seconds
-    - one reminder 30 seconds
-      - 15s passed
-      - 0s left
-      - reminder no longer listed
+    - 5s elapsed on 10s reminder
-    - multiple reminder 15s and 45s
+    - 5s elapsed on reminder 10s and 20s
-      - 15s passed
-      - 0s left
-      - reminder no longer listed
   - minutes
-    - one reminder
-    - multiple reminder
+    - 1min elapsed on 5min reminder
+    - 30s elapsed with 1min and 5min reminders
   - hours
-    - one reminder
-    - multiple reminder
+    - 1min elapsed on 1hr reminder
+    - 30s elapsed with 1hr and 2hr reminders